On this page:

 Student field trips for academic purposes must be approved by the Academic Dean and the Vice President of Academic and Student Affairs prior to the trip.
 Faculty are required to complete and submit a Travel Authorization form for approval.
 Efforts should be made to avoid scheduling conflicts with other classes.
 Nevertheless, when scheduling conflicts occur, students must notify their other instructors.

-Once the field trip is approved, a field trip packet including a copy of the approved Travel Authorization form, Risk Management Waiver forms, itinerary, and a list of the names and emergency contact numbers of all members of the group should be forwarded to both the Office of Student Life and the Business Office.
+A field trip packet including the Travel Authorization form, Risk Management Waiver forms for each participant, field trip itinerary, and a list of the names and emergency contact phone numbers of all members of the group should be forwarded by the instructor to the Academic Dean for approval well in advance of the trip.
+This packet is then forwarded to the Vice President of Academic and Student Affairs.
+The faculty member should provide a copy of the completed packet to the Office of Student Life.
 The faculty member should bring a copy of the emergency contact list and copies of the Risk Management Waiver forms along on the field trip.

 Resource materials and instructions for accessing the materials are required for all courses.
 Resource materials may include but are not limited to: published textbooks, source books, software, and open-source materials.
 Instructors are asked to consider overall value including, cost, applicability to other courses; and accuracy when selecting resource materials.
 Instructors are encouraged to be mindful of attempts by publishers to package additional materials with texts that add cost but do not add overall value to student learning.